 Thornapple River Special Assessment District (SAD)

-The members of the Thornapple River SAD Ad-Hoc Committee are:
+Thornapple River SAD Ad-Hoc Committee Members

 John Shipley (Township Board Representative)